 Hunting Cape buffalo in South Africa

-The sheer thrill of seeing a hunter shiver with anticipation when the words Cape buffalo are mentioned is an indication of the high regard these animals demand from hunters all over the world.
+Seeing a hunter shiver with anticipation when the words Cape buffalo are mentioned, is an indication of the high regard these animals demand from hunters all over the world.

 Robert Ruark aptly described the African Cape buffalo as follows in his book Horn of the Hunter: “But that buff is so big and mean and ugly and hard to stop, and vindictive and cruel and surly and ornery.
 He looks like he hates you personally.
 He looks like you owe him money.
 He looks like he is hunting you.”

-After many years hunting Cape buffalo we are of the exact same opinion as Ruark.
-There have been a number of incidents when hunting dangerous game but none get our attention as severe as Cape buffalo.
+After many years hunting Cape buffalo in South Africa and Zimbabwe, we are of the exact same opinion as Ruark.
+There have been a number of dangerous incidents when hunting dangerous game, but none get our attention as quick as Cape buffalo.

 Please be advised from the onset your Professional Hunter may have to back you up in the event of a dangerous situation.
 In the event of a Cape